SDU-eScience/Type3-Docs/src/intro/ucloud.rst

 - From the dropdown menu, select *Manage projects*.
 This will open the `My Projects`_ page.
 - Under *My Projects* click on the title of your project.
 This will open the project dashboard.
 - Click on *Members*.
-- Type in the username and click *Add*.
+- Type in the ID and click *Add*.
 The user has now been invited, but they still need to accept the invitation before they are part of the project.

 Accepting an invitation
 _______________________